HMS Nile (1888): Construction and career

 Nile, named after the Battle of the Nile, was the third ship of her name to serve in the Royal Navy.
 She was laid down on 8 April 1886 by Pembroke Dockyard.
 The ship was launched on 27 March 1888 by Lady Maud Hamilton, wife of Lord George Hamilton, First Lord of the Admiralty.
 She was completed in July 1890, although her main guns were not delivered until the following year, at a cost of £885,718.

 After delivery, she was commissioned at Portsmouth on 30 June 1891 for manoeuvres, following which she was assigned to the Mediterranean Fleet.
 When the battleships Victoria and Camperdown collided on 22 June 1893, Nile was next astern and it was only through the skillful manoeuvring of Captain Gerard Noel that his ship was not also involved in the collision.
 Nile had her 4.7-inch guns replaced by QF 6 in guns in 1896.
-She came home in January 1898 to become the port guardship at Devonport, and Captain Robert Rolleston was in command in June 1902.
+She came home in January 1898 to become the port guardship at Devonport.
 She took part in the fleet review held at Spithead on 16 August 1902 for the coronation of King Edward VII.
-In February 1903, the ship was relegated to the reserve at Devonport, where she remained until she was sold on 9 July 1912 for £34,000 to be broken up at Swansea by Thos.
+She paid off at Devonport in February 1903, when her captain and crew transferred to HMS Royal Oak which took her place in the Home Fleet.
+The Nile was relegated to the reserve at Devonport, where she remained until she was sold on 9 July 1912 for £34,000 to be broken up at Swansea by Thos.
 W. Ward.